pranavtumkur/Similar-movies-suggestions-using-Rotten-Tomatoes-and-OMDb-API/README.md

 ## OMDb API

 We use the [Open Movie Database](http://www.omdbapi.com/) for searching for movies of similar genre.
 We find a way to store this data locally in Python.
+The rules to access the API can be found on this [link](https://tastedive.com/api/similar).

 ## Rotten Tomatoes API